-In this section we will consider the case where the two sample pairs are not drawn independently, usually either because the two correlations have one variable in common or because the two variables are correlated at one moment in time and again at another moment in time.
+We now consider the case where the two sample pairs are not drawn independently because the two correlations have one variable in common.

 Example 1: IQ tests are given to 20 couples.
 The oldest son of each couple is also given the IQ test with the scores displayed in Figure 1.
 We would like to know whether the correlation between son and mother is the significantly different from the correlation between son and father.